By Porter Anderson, Editor-in-Chief | @Porter_Anderson

 Boot has an interesting point about writing current affairs content after publishing four titles in military historical analysis: history holds still—today’s political scene doesn’t.

-The whiplash speed of the Trump-era news cycle gives book-length political commentary a challenge completely unlike, for example, Boot’s New York Times bestselling The Road Not Taken: Edward Lansdale and the American Tragedy in Vietnam (Liveright, January) or Invisible Armies: An Epic History of Guerrilla Warfare From Ancient Times to the Present (Liveright, 2013).
+The whiplash speed of the Trump-era news cycle gives book-length political commentary a challenge completely unlike, for example, Boot’s previous work, the New York Times bestselling The Road Not Taken: Edward Lansdale and the American Tragedy in Vietnam (Liveright, January) or Invisible Armies: An Epic History of Guerrilla Warfare From Ancient Times to the Present (Liveright, 2013).

 “I kept trying to update the book during the summer,” he says about The Corrosion of Conservatism, “and now it’s been a month-and-a-half since I’ve been able to change anything” as the text was finalized.